 Primarily, on the Scans page, you can create, view, filter, share, and export exhibitors’ scan records.
 Also, create an Export Template to export just the information you want.
 Then, have the columns in the order you want for importing to Excel or similar programs to generate your reports.
 See “Sharing scan records with exhibitors” below to automate report distribution.

 You can use our CSV Download Link feature to offer your exhibitors a web portal for selectively viewing and downloading their own sales leads.
-With an online or auto-sync service, users can sign in to view their scan records in real time.
+With an online or auto-sync service, users can sign in to view their scan records in real-time.
 Learn more about our auto-sync service here.
 If using an offline service, they can view their scan records after uploading those from the device.
-This is valuable if there are the attendee’s contact information in the barcode or in the response text of a database.
+This is valuable if there is the attendee’s contact information in the barcode or in the response text of a database.